carolynvs/carolynvanslyck.com/static/talk/go/cli/notes.md

   services, without creating awkward, fragile tests.
 - Common publishing tasks such as a version command, cross compiling, installation and upgrading your cli.
-- Suggestions for structuring your commands to help users quickly and intuitively learn your cli.